yordycobas/Projects/Excel/Readme.md

 # Personal Monthly Cashflow

-### This is an excel file that has built-in functions to automate your Personal calculations and estimate how much money you will have leftover based on your numbers:
+### This is an excel file that has built-in functions to automate your Personal calculations and estimate how much money you will have left-over based on your numbers:

 So first thing first, the table is not perfect although is what I use to estimate my monthly budget, and there is a lot of room for improvement.